The Care Act 2014

 Family Carers have new and strengthened rights

-For the first time in law, family carers have the same rights to assessment and support as the people that they care for.
+For the first time in law, family carers have the same rights to assessment and support as the people they care for.

 The Care Act gives strengthened rights to Independent Advocacy